Sea Turtle Conservation Program

-STCP is working to correct problematic lighting across the County's beaches and educate the public about the effects of artificial light pollution on sea turtles.
-Many local municipalities have established lighting laws and have been working with STCP to update their code to current standards and technology for sea turtle lighting.
+STCP is working to aid in correcting problematic lighting across the County's beaches through educating the public about the effects of artificial light pollution on sea turtles.
+Many local municipalities have established lighting ordinances and have been working with FWC to update their code to current standards and technology for sea turtle lighting.

 Learn more about sea turtle protection laws and contacts in your area, or contact your municipality's code enforcement department.

 What to do if you see a stranded sea turtle

 If you find a dead, sick or injured sea turtle, please call Florida Fish and Wildlife Conservation Commission's (FWC) 24-hour wildlife hotline at 1-888-404-3922, dial *FWC from your mobile phone, or call us at 305-310-3046.
 Follow any instructions given by the staff, who will report to the scene as soon as possible.
 (If it is calling after business hours, please leave a voicemail, which is monitored regularly, and we will get back to you as quickly as possible).

 Be prepared to answer the following questions:

 - What is the location of the turtle?